Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 ### C/C++

 I'd really rather not.
 My ex-flatmate frequently said Julia was equivalent to C++ and I cannot yet articulate why I disagree with him.
-I mean, I can cite [a bunch of tweets](https://twitter.com/i/moments/1226639307710095360) from people smarter than I, but I don't feel like that's a very articulate argument.
+I mean, I can cite [a bunch of tweets](https://twitter.com/i/moments/1226639307710095360) from people smarter than I, but I don't feel like that's a very cogent argument.

 ### Go